Virender-45/GLSL/README.md

 glViewport(0, 0, 600, 600);

 Defines the rendering area.
-If omitted, OpenGL might use a default value, but it’s good practice to specify it.
+If omitted, OpenGL might use a default value, but itâ€™s good practice to specify it.
 Setting and Clearing Background (glClearColor, glClear)

 Must be done after OpenGL has been initialized.